 Finally, it is true that Milei inherited a large external debt in dollars, and no significant reserves in the central bank.
 But that debt was accumulated during the Macri administration, an ally of sorts of Milei, under the same economic team (both Caputo and Sturzenegger were in both governments).
 This was not caused by the excesses of Peronism (read the Kirchners), but by the excesses of neoliberalism.

 I have my issues with the implied notion that laissez faire, both in the US, and even more so in the periphery, is a rational strategy for development.
 On this Rogoff seems out of sink with the times, that have rediscovered industrial policy, and state-led growth.
-And I also think that Milei can for a while, in particular with the help of the IMF, hold exchange rates for a while (even longer if external markets help him) and ride a reelection as Menem did in the 1990s.
+And I also think that Milei can, in particular with the help of the IMF, hold exchange rates for a while (even longer if external markets help him) and ride a reelection as Menem did in the 1990s.
 But then things will eventually crash.

 * On the Reinhart and Rogoff affair read the piece by Cassidy in the New Yorker.